Universality for two-dimensional critical cellular automata: The lower bound for unbalanced families

-During the course of the inductive proof of Lemma~\ref{le:induction}, we shall introduce two further sequences of constants.
-The relationships between these new constants and those in \eqref{eq:constants1} will be set out explicitly in \eqref{eq:constants2} and \eqref{eq:constants3}.

-We mention briefly that we would prefer the width and height conditions in Definition~\ref{de:ih} to be $w(D)\leq p^{-\beta_1(1-\eta)}$ and $h(D)\leq p^{-\beta_2(1-\eta)}$ respectively, but for technical reasons we cannot quite square the bound on the width between $\beta_1=1$ and $\beta_1=2$; this is why the conditions take the less elegant form stated.
+We mention briefly that we would prefer the width and height conditions in Definition~\ref{de:ih} to be $w(D)\leq p^{-\beta_1(1-\eta)}$ and $h(D)\leq p^{-\beta_2(1-\eta)}$ respectively, but for technical reasons we cannot quite square the bound on the width between $\beta_1=1$ and $\beta_1=2$; this is why the conditions take the slightly less elegant form above.

 The specific induction statements that we shall prove are:

 Note that $\ih(1,1)$ is an immediate consequence of Lemma~\ref{le:smalldroplet}, and therefore together these statements will be enough to prove the following lemma.